AI Emotion Particles - xelsed.ai

 emotionDisplay object

-p5.Element reference to the HTML div that displays the currently detected emotion
+A p5.Element reference to the div that shows the currently detected emotion word

 let emotionDisplay;